sporeprotocol/spore-docs/docs/basics/spore-101.md

 Minting NFTs often involves unpredictable gas fee expenses and the NFTs are not even fully on-chain.

 With Spore Protocol, you are not spending on fees - you acquire ✨ capital ✨.
 This capital, in CKBytes, secure ownership and reserve a portion of the network's resources to safeguard your creation.

 With your creation fully on-chain, larger creations need more reserved capital.
 Don’t worry - the CKBytes used for reservation is not spent; instead, it is locked in your creation itself.
-Think of it like forging gold into an exquisite artifact - the value is preserved within the artwork itself.
+Think of it like forging gold into an exquisite artifact - the value is preserved within the work itself.
 If you ever want to melt down the artifact back into its original form or redeem the CKBytes, you have that flexibility.
 Your creation, your rules.

-### Explore Spores and Clusters on the testnet using this demo!
+### Intrigued？Explore Spores and Clusters on the testnet using this demo!

 [Spore Demo](https://a-simple-demo.spore.pro/)